Monte Carlo event generation of neutrino-electron scattering: Introduction

-In this work, we describe an implementation of neutrino-electron interactions in the NuWro Monte Carlo neutrino event generator, which extends the range of its possible applications as well as increases the precision of the background estimation in neutrino-nucleus scattering.
-A similar MC implementation of such a channel has been recently discussed in Ref.~\cite{Grichine:2019vcc}, and performed adding a new interaction mode into the GEANT4 package.
+In this work, we describe an implementation of the neutrino-electron interaction dynamics in the NuWro generator, extending the range of its possible applications and increasing the precision of the background estimation in neutrino-nucleus scattering.
+MC implementation of such a channel has been recently discussed in Ref.~\cite{Grichine:2019vcc}, aiming to add this interaction mode into the GEANT4 package.
+This software predominantly conducts detector simulations, where neutrino interactions have no practical importance.
+The neutrino event generators GENIE and NEUT also have this interaction channel implemented, yet the actual oscillation studies usually neglect it.
+Neutrino-electron scattering, being a purely leptonic process, can be calculated directly from the SM.
+Its interaction cross section is precisely known, offering a clean experimental signature with a uniquely small cross section uncertainty.
+Thus, neutrino interactions with atomic electrons, despite their rarity, are used in long-baseline experiments for constraining neutrino fluxes~\cite{Park:2015eqa, Valencia:2019mkf}, and it is essential to have neutrino-electron scattering mechanism implemented in the used Monte Carlo simulation tools.

+Having validated the new NuWro functionality with a series of necessary tests, to demonstrate the advantages of having the new interaction channel in a Monte Carlo neutrino event generator, we performed a study in the context of the T2K~\cite{Abe:2011ks} long-baseline oscillation experiment.
+We calculated the contribution from neutrino-electron events in the overall sample of electron events registered in the Super-Kamiokande detector.
+Then, we showed that in the future Hyper-Kamiokande experiment, among hundreds of events with an electron in the final state, as used in the future investigations of the $\nu_\mu\rightarrow \nu_e$ appearance signal, there should exist events coming from the $\nu +e\rightarrow\nu + e$ processes, but with distinct kinematical characteristics that allow for their clear identification and rejection.

 Our paper is organized as follows.
-In Section~\ref{sec:Analytics}, the analytical expressions for neutrino scattering off electrons are considered.
+In Section~\ref{sec:Analytics}, the analytical expressions for neutrino scattering off electrons are summarized.
 Then, in Section~\ref{sec:NuWro_update}, we describe shortly the construction of the NuWro Monte Carlo generator and explain technical details of the new functionality.
-In Section~\ref{sec:Applications}, we present a few primary tests of the discussed implementation, and exemplify its application in the evaluation of the leptonic background analysis in the T2K oscillation experiment.
+In Section~\ref{sec:Applications}, we present a few validation tests of the discussed implementation and exemplify its application in the evaluation of the leptonic background in the T2K oscillation experiment.
 We conclude in Section~\ref{sec:Conclusion} with our final remarks.